-The additional modelling work completed in August 2017 has shown that with the implementation of additional technologies, emissions from the Enviroparks scheme can be controlled to levels at which impacts are considered to be 'insignificant' when the process contributions are considered alone.
-As such, in order to screen out any adverse effects on Blaen Cynon SAC from process contributions, it will be important to implement the identified technologies (or any others which ensure that process contributions can be screened as insignificant), as part of the development.
-As it has now been shown that technologies are available which will reduce the emissions to an insignificant level, the competent authority can be confident that a technological solution is available, and that details of the technologies can be approved at Permitting Stage, which is assessed by Natural Resources Wales.
+The additional modelling work completed in September 2017 has shown that with the implementation of additional technologies, emissions from the Enviroparks scheme can be controlled to levels at which impacts are considered to be 'insignificant' when the process contributions are considered alone, with the exception of acid deposition at Blaen Cynon SAC which is slightly above the lower critical load (process contribution of 1.74% of the lower critical load).
+As such, in order to screen out any significant adverse effects on Blaen Cynon SAC from process contributions, it will be important to implement the identified technologies (or any others which ensure that process contributions can be screened as insignificant), as part of the development.
+As it has now been shown that technologies are available which will reduce the emissions to an insignificant level for most pollutants, the competent authority can be confident that a technological solution is available, and that details of the technologies can be approved at Permitting Stage, which is assessed by Natural Resources Wales.